Benefits of attending a Pulmonary Rehabilitation Program

 Another important part of self care is teaching our patient to keep track of vitals faithfully.

-Check out this pulse oximeter that I recommend, (affiliate link) to monitor your oxygen and heart rate at home.
+Check out this pulse oximeter (affiliate link) to monitor your oxygen and heart rate at home.

 And also, consider this blood pressure cuff to monitor blood pressure daily. (affiliate link)

-And to keep track, here is a printable FREEBIE of one of my patient handouts- use this for yourself or to help your patient monitor vitals at home:
+And to keep track, click here for a printable FREEBIE of one of my patient handouts- use this for yourself or to help your patient monitor vitals at home: right click and save to desktop to print.